machineghost/docs/docs/roadmap.md

 ---
 # Pop!_OS Roadmap

-This road map details features which are currently-planned to be implemented in Pop!_OS, as well as major features which were added to Pop!_OS during previous release cycles.
+This roadmap details features which are currently-planned to be implemented in Pop!_OS, as well as major features which were added to Pop!_OS during previous release cycles.
 Only features specific to Pop!_OS will be listed here.
 To see how features are chosen, see the [Pop!_OS Development Approach page](/docs/pop-os-development-approach/).